 In June 1991, the Organization was officially incorporated and obtained charitable status.
 In the same year, provincial funding of HNCSSS was transferred to the Ministry of Health, Long Term Care Division.
 Today, HNCSSS is funded by the Hamilton Niagara Haldimand Brant Local Health Integration Network (LHINS).

 Our main Administration office is in Simcoe at 230 Victoria St. with additional community-based offices in Simcoe, Caledonia, Dunnville and Hagersville, with Community Presence Offices in Delhi, Waterford and St. Williams.

-Geographical area covers 2859 square kilometres, which is a slightly smaller then Rhode Island.
+Geographical area covers 2859 square kilometres, which is a slightly smaller then Timmins.
 With a rural population of 104,575 spread over 12 smaller communities, these counties have an increasing aging population and outstanding challenges specific to rural communities such as: